framps/raspiBackup/README.md

 * Sample eMail extension
 * Sample extension which reports the memory usage before and after backup
 * Sample extension which reports the CPU temperatur before and after backup
+* Sample extension which reports the disk usage on the backup partition before and after backup and the absolute and relative change
 * Sample extension which initiates different actions depending on the return code of raspiBackup

 ## REST API Server proof of concept